4 Student Levels

 Adult Pages for grades 9adults

 Slightly different format enables adults to follow the discussion with the text in a Bible.
 NOTE: Not all Adult pages are completed.
-Expect them to be ready by Fall 2021!

 • The front page features the image, memory verse, synopsis of the story matching the image, Bible reference for the whole story, and discussion questions to consider.